A quantitative version of Steinhaus' theorem for compact, connected, rank-one symmetric spaces: The theta number

 It is easy to show that weak duality holds between~\eqref{opt:theta-dec-primal} and~\eqref{opt:theta-dec-dual}, that is, that any feasible solution of~\eqref{opt:theta-dec-dual} provides an upper bound for the optimal value of~\eqref{opt:theta-dec-primal}.
 Indeed, if~$f_0$, $f_1$, \dots\ is a feasible solution of~\eqref{opt:theta-dec-primal} and~$(z_0, z_1, \ldots, z_N)$ is a feasible solution of~\eqref{opt:theta-dec-dual}, then

 as we wanted.

-The optimization problem~\eqref{opt:theta-dec-dual} is the tool we use to prove Theorem~\ref{thm:main-vague}.
+The optimization problem~\eqref{opt:theta-dec-dual} is the tool we use to prove the main result.
 Notice that, because of weak duality, it is not necessary to solve~\eqref{opt:theta-dec-dual} to optimality in order to get an upper bound for~$m_H(M)$, any feasible solution will provide such a bound.